John Wood, the Elder: Bladud and the druids

 In many of Woods writings, and particularly The Essay towards a description of Bath, he describes Bladud, a legendary king of the Britons for whose existence there is no historical evidence, as the founder of Bath.
 Wood repeats and embellishes earlier stories that Bladud founded the city because while he was in Athens he contracted leprosy, and when he returned home he was imprisoned as a result, but escaped and went far off to go into hiding.
 He found employment as a swineherd at Swainswick, about two miles from the later site of Bath, and noticed that his pigs would go into an alder-moor in cold weather and return covered in black mud.
 He found that the mud was warm, and that they did it to enjoy the heat.
 He also noticed that the pigs which did this did not suffer from skin diseases as others did, and on trying the mud bath himself found that he was cured of his leprosy.
 He was then restored to his position as heir-apparent to his father, and founded Bath so that others might also benefit as he had done.
 Wood also writes about Neo-Druidism which had been popularised in the 17th and 18th centuries by writers such as John Aubrey, John Toland and William Stukeley in conjunction with exploration of the stone circles at Stonehenge and Stanton Drew.
 Like Inigo Jones before him, who had also surveyed Stonehenge, Wood's study of these two monuments had an important influence on his work in providing key dimensions for the Circus in Bath and confirming his interest in the local antiquity of circular and crescent forms.

 Death and legacy

-Wood died in Bath on 23 May 1754, and was buried in the churchyard of St Mary's church, Swainswick.
-Many of his building projects were continued by his son John Wood, the Younger including; Royal Crescent, Bath Assembly Rooms and Buckland House.
+Wood died in Bath on 23 May 1754.

+Many of his building projects were continued by his son John Wood, the Younger, including the Royal Crescent, Bath Assembly Rooms and Buckland House.
 He also finished The Circus.

 Only two portraits of Wood are known to exist, one of which is a wooden bust which was carved from a death mask.

 There is an off-campus dormitory complex belonging to the University of Bath named John Wood Complex, on Avon Street.

 Bath is now a World Heritage Site, at least partly as a result of the Woods' architecture.